vincent-coding/DarkU/README.md

 ![License](https://img.shields.io/github/license/vincent-coding/darku?style=for-the-badge) ![100% Python](https://img.shields.io/github/languages/top/vincent-coding/darku?style=for-the-badge) ![Downloads](https://img.shields.io/github/downloads/vincent-coding/darku/total?style=for-the-badge) ![Stars](https://img.shields.io/github/stars/vincent-coding/DarkU.svg?style=for-the-badge&label=Stars)
 ![Python](https://img.shields.io/badge/Python-3.X.X-informational?style=for-the-badge&logo=python)
 <br />
-DarkU is a software developed in Python by vincent-coding.
+DarkU is a software developed in Python by vincent-coding, with the help of TnT GuN.
 Its purpose is to temporarily change the background of your wiiu.

 ## What are the colors available in DarkU?
 For the moment it's just shades of grey, but its creator is looking to be able to put other colors.